API

 DifferentiationInterface.prepare_pushforwardFunction

-Create a prep object that can be given to pushforward and its variants.
+Create a prep object that can be given to pushforward and its variants to speed them up.

 Warning